-Located: Jacobs Center for Science & Math (JCSM) ground floor, room 0210 for \$10 each semester, and access to all RVC math textbooks and math DVDs.
+Located: Jacobs Center for Science & Math (JCSM) ground floor, room 0210 calculators may be rented for \$10 each semester, and access to all RVC math textbooks and math DVDs.
 Hours change each semester, current schedule is posted on door and also on their website.